Stash-KennyG/StashTagSkins/README.md

 # StashTagSkins
 Used to quickly apply and change themes of tags for [Stash](https://github.com/stashapp/stash).

+## WARNING
+While I will try to support this and fix any basic bugs, <font color="red">**I am not responsible if this nukes your database.
+TAKE A BACKUP NOW!
+TAKE A BACKUP BEFORE YOUR RUN IT EACH TIME!**</font>  The script does NOT delete any tags.
+The only potential data loss is in losing your tag images if they are cleared or overwritten, but please exercise good backup practice.
+Find me on discord if you have questions, but do not complain about something this did your stash.
+It works for me, and I have tried very hard to make it work, but this is best efforts - not commercial product.

 ## Prerequisites
 This script requires
  - [PSGraphQL](https://github.com/anthonyg-1/PSGraphQL) and